StevenThomi/Embedded-Systems/README.md

 # Embedded-Systems
-A collection of software developed to be run on ARM processors.
+A collection of software developed to be run on Embedded Systems.